MingJae92/MercuryJC2/README.md

-MercuryJC, FULL STACK WEB APPLCATION
+MERCURY JC, FULL STACK WEB APPLCATION

 Overview:
-Welcome to [Project Name], a comprehensive web application designed to streamline user interaction through a powerful combination of features including a sophisticated commenting system, an elegant image gallery, and a seamless emailing system.
+Welcome to MERCURY JC, a comprehensive web application designed to streamline user interaction through a powerful combination of features including a sophisticated commenting system, an elegant image gallery, and a seamless emailing system.
 This project leverages MongoDB for robust data storage, ExpressJS for efficient server-side operations, ReactJS for a dynamic and engaging user interface, and NodeJS for seamless backend functionality.
 Real-time communication is facilitated by PusherJS, while Node Mailer ensures efficient email delivery.

 Features: